Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Topological Spinor Bundles

 \subsection{The Spin Group}

-In this section we will show that the usual $\text{Pin}$ and $\text{Spin}$ groups arise naturally in the context of causal fermion systems by looking at the subgroups of the group of unitary automorphisms of the spin spaces that stabilize Clifford subspaces.
-So, we again assume that the causal fermion system of signature~$({\mathfrak{p,q}})$ is regular (see Definition~\ref{defreg}).
+In this section we will show that the usual $\text{Pin}$ and $\text{Spin}$ groups arise naturally in the context of topological fermion systems by looking at the subgroups of automorphisms of the spin spaces that stabilize Clifford subspaces.
+We again assume that the topological fermion system of signature~$({\mathfrak{p,q}})$ is regular (see Definition~\ref{defreg}).
 We denote the group of unitary endomorphisms of~$S_x$ by~$\U(S_x)$; it is isomorphic to the group~$\U({\mathfrak{q,p}})$.
-For a given Clifford subspace~$K \in {\mathcal{K}}^{(r,s)}_x$, we introduce the following {\em{stabilizer subgroups}}: \beq \eeq It is straightforward to verify that~$\G_x^0$ is a normal subgroup of~$\G_x^K$.
-Hence we may form the factor group \beq \Pin_x = \G_x^K / \G_x^0 \:. \eeq An element~$g \in \Pin_x$ also acts on~$K$ by conjugation, giving rise to the mapping \beq \O(g) \::\: K \rightarrow K \:,\qquad \O(g) u := g u g^{-1}\:. \eeq Since unitary transformations do not affect the anti-commutation relations, this mapping is an isometry with respect to the inner product~\eqref{anticommute2}.
+Moreover, we consider endomorphisms~$U$ of~$S_x$ which are unitary up to a sign, i.e. \beq U^* \,U = \1 \qquad \text{or} \qquad U^* \,U = -\1 \eeq (where the star again denotes the adjoint with respect to the spin scalar product~$\Sl .|. \Sr_x$).
+Clearly, in the case of a topological fermion system, when the spin scalar product is positive definite, the minus sign in~\eqref{Adef} cannot occur.
+But in the case of a causal fermion system, the operators satisfying~\eqref{Adef} form a group which contains the unitary group~$\U(S_x)$ as a proper subgroup.
+We denote this extension of the unitary group by~$\A(S_x)$.